motorro/firebase-ai-chat/README.md

 <!-- tocstop -->

 ## A problem statement
-Since companies like OpenAI has published its API, integrating custom ChatGPT to your client apps has become a rather easy option.
+Since companies like OpenAI has published its API, integrating custom chats to your client apps has become a rather easy option.
 Given that the API is HTTP-based and there are also many [wrapping libraries](https://github.com/aallam/openai-kotlin) for any platform, the one might implement the chat directly in a mobile app or a web-site.
 However, it might be not a good architectural decision to go this way.
 Among the reasons are: